nextgis/docs_ngcom/source/collector.rst

 .. _collector_create_project:

-Organizer of data collection: creation of a data collection project
+Organizer of data collection: creating data collection project
 -------------------------------------------------------------------

 Data collection project is a resource in your Web GIS, it is a set of layers for editing.